IsraaAbdelghany9/LLM_Projects/README.md

 3. `003_LangChain_Tutorial_2`
     - This notebook is to try the PromptTemplate from langchain_core
     - It can be used in all other projects it is easier to use if you have var in the prompt

+4. `004_LinkedIn_Scraping`
+    - scraps LinkedIn profiles using URL and get info then summerize it using llm
+> To get the api key of scrapin check : [Scrapin](https://app.scrapin.io/api)

 ## Helper scripts
 ### 1. gemini_models_print.py